Ambrosia – 5 Cup Salad

 I’m sure in the end, it comes down to the creator’s likes and tastes.
 My mom never had a fondness for coconut–or possibly it was my dad.
 Plus, there were many varieties of this type of salad, which may have caused further confusion.
 Waldorf Salad, Pineapple Fluff, Glorified Rice, Ambrosia, 5 Cup Salad–you get the idea.

-Ingredients Needed to Make Ambrosia – Five Cup Salad
+Ingredients for Ambrosia – Five Cup Salad

 To begin, gather all your ingredients so that you have everything close at hand.